A Hitman Jake story by Preston Pairo

 Jake glared with hooded eyes, his expression set like a bulldog suppressing a growl.

 The two men were alone at a corner table.
-The tavern’s only other customers were a middle-age couple at the bar.
-Jake didn’t think the woman was bad looking.
+The tavern’s only other customers were a middle-aged couple at the bar.
+Jake thought the woman had a kind sense about her but looked tired.
 The guy, though, was that a toupee?

 “Jake.”
 Arnie cut him off, getting snippy about it.
 “You got the wrong lawyer.
 Didn’t you look at the picture I sent you?”